-Permutter Scratch is an all-flash Lustre file system designed for high performance temporary storage of large files.
+Perlmutter Scratch is an all-flash Lustre file system designed for high performance temporary storage of large files.
 It is intended to support intensive I/O for jobs that are being actively computed on the Perlmutter system.
 We recommend that you run your jobs, especially data intensive ones, from the Perlmutter Scratch File System.

 The Perlmutter Scratch File system should always be referenced using the environment variable

 If your scratch usage exceeds your quota, you will not be able to write to the file system until you reduce your usage.
 See Quotas for a listing of quota limits.

 Default File Striping¶